All University web hosted services will be at risk of downtime every Tuesday between 7am to 9am.

 Data Protection Policy

-There are 6 processing principles in the GDPR, in full they are:
+There are 6 processing principles in the UK GDPR, in full they are:

 Personal data shall be: